michaelbaril/smoothie/README.md

 ### Caching queries

+Caching specific queries is possible but only for very simple queries (see below).
 In order to enable cache on a query, you need to chain the `usingCache` method to the builder: